mbhani/Coursera_Getting_and_Cleaning_Data_Project/Code_Book.md

 15. Recast the melted data set into a specific shape and new data frame and put subject and activity as the variables, and takes the average value of each variable for each subject and activity pair in the melted data set.

-16. Finally it writes out the final tidy data set (after melting and recasting) and calls it “tidydata.txt” (181 x  81 data frame)
+16. Finally it writes out the final tidy data set (after melting and recasting) and calls it “*tidydata.txt*” (181 x  81 data frame)

 ### The following summarizes the variable names in the final dataset *tidydata.txt* at the end of running the script: